shakenfist/kerbside/README.md

 ### Web Interface
-For administrators of the proxy, a web interface shows information about all of the avaialble consoles.
+For administrators of the proxy, a web interface shows information about all of the available consoles.
 This includes logging events, direct connections, information about connected users, the ability to terminate sessions, and more.

 #### Bootstrap CSS